Fall Steelhead Fishing Ohio: Guide Tips And Tactics

 The difference is in the use of a centerpin reel instead of a spinning reel.
 I have fished a lot of Ohio rivers with a centerpin reel and this has been one of my most effective ways to land these fall silver bullets in large amounts.

-The advantage a Centerpin has in my opinion is that it allows you to better present your bait.
+A Centerpin’s advantage is that it allows you to better present your bait.
 A better and more natural presentation obviously means more steelhead in your net.

 Float Fishing for Fall Steelhead